Understanding Electronic Signature Legality for Job Applicant Rejection Letter in European Union

 -

-Is it legal to use electronic signatures for a job applicant rejection letter in the European Union?
+What is the electronic signature legality for job applicant rejection letter in European Union?

 -